Best Women’s Winter Running Leggings of 2025

 Rise: High-rise

-Reflective: Yes, the best reflective detailing we’ve seen (standard detailing-only reflective version, too)
+Reflective: Yes, the best reflective detailing we’ve seen (options for standard detailing or highly-reflective)

 Pockets: 2 zippered pockets (on thighs); back drop-in pocket for phone